 Now that you have understood how to define the project requirements and quality criteria, you must stick to them diligently throughout the project.

 Have a project blueprint created after a thorough discussion with the clients or internal stakeholders.
-Sit with your project team, and develop a practical approach to manage quality as per the processes and standards defined in the blueprint.
+Sit with your project team, and develop a practical approach to manage project quality as per the processes and standards defined in the blueprint.

-You can use project management software to plan and execute projects efficiently while ensuring quality and controlling results.
+You can use a robust project management software to plan and execute projects efficiently while ensuring quality and controlling results.
 The tool helps delegate tasks and monitor how well the team follows the plan to meet the customers’ quality expectations.

 Q1: What techniques are used for project quality management?